liboyue/BOOM/README.md

 ### Toy Example: Configuring a pipeline for simple data processing in BOOM
 This toy example will walk show you all that is necessary to get started in BOOM.
 You can explore all the code associated with this example under `/example/toy`.

+- TODO: create a module
+- TODO: create a configuration file
+- TODO: Access data within a module

 ### BioASQ Example: Exploring a Configuration Space and Adapting pre-existing modules
 This example will show you how to configure your pipeline to explore a parameter space and take advantage of modules you already have on hand.
+You can explore all the code associated with this example under `/example/BioASQ`.

+- TODO: using pre-existing modules in a module
+- TODO: How to override clean up
+- TODO: How to define parameter space
+- TODO: How to access parameters in module

 ## Warning
 This framework is still under heavy development,